 Expats doing business in Greece will find themselves in a challenging economic environment.
-A complicated and inefficient bureaucracy and a lack of access to regulatory information makes it quite difficult for expats and locals alike to start a business in Greece.
+A complicated and inefficient bureaucracy and a lack of access to regulatory information make it quite difficult for both expats and locals to start a business in Greece.

 While much of Greece's economic activity is focused around Athens, the rest of the country offers opportunities as well.
 Some of the most prominent industries in Greece include tourism, shipping, agriculture, textiles and mining.